mozilla/open-innovation-curriculum/personal-leadership/content.md

 The 'J''s will likely focus on the planning, and execution of the trip: vaccinations, visas, water purification tablets, while 'P''s will procrastinate a bit and think about the funner aspects of their grip (calling up friends, read about the Galapagos).

-> There are two major differences in J/P that can cause a great deal of conflict – timing and closure**.
+> <i class="fa fa-magic"></i> Emphasize there are two major differences in J/P that can cause a great deal of conflict – timing and closure

 Ask a “P” in the group if a meeting is called for 6pm, when an acceptable time of arrival is.
 The answer will likely be “anytime between 6 and 6:15pm.”
 Ask a “J” the same question and the answer could be “anytime between 5:30pm and 6pm.”
 Thus, a “P” could conceivably arrive 30-45 minutes later than a “J” for any given meeting, causing a whole lot of stress.
 This goes for agendas as well.
 “J”s want them “P”s will think that agendas “constrain me.”